canonical/cloud-init/doc/rtd/explanation/kernel-cmdline.rst

 *******************

-Providing configuration data via the kernel command line is somewhat of a last resort, as it often requires modifying the boot loader to work.
+Providing configuration data via the kernel command line is somewhat of a last resort, since this method supports only a subset of the :ref:`cloud config<user_data_cloud_config>` format, and many datasources do not support injecting kernel commandline arguments without modifying the bootloader.

 Despite the limitations of using the kernel commandline, cloud-init supports some use-cases.

 Note that this page describes kernel commandline behavior that applies to all clouds.
 To provide a local configuration with an image using kernel